edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 ## Analysis

-I decided I wasn't interested in testing their [model offerings] so I didn't ask for JSON content (the result of sending the harvested text through a model).
+I decided I wasn't very interested in testing their [model offerings], so I didn't ask for JSON content (the result of sending the harvested text through a model).
 If I had, each successful result would have had a `json` property as well.
-I am sure that people will use this but I was more interested in how the service interacted with the source website, and wasn't interested in discovering the hard way how much it cost.
+I am sure that people will use this, but I was more interested in how the service interacted with the source website, and wasn't interested in discovering the hard way how much it cost to run the content through their LLMs.

 Below is a snippet of how the Cloudflare bot shows up in my nginx logs.
-As you can see they provide insight into what machine on the Internet is doing the request, what time it was requested, and what URL on the site is being requested.
+As you can see the logs provide insight into what machine on the Internet is doing the request, what time it was requested, and what URL on the site is being requested.

 ```text
 104.28.153.137 - - [12/Mar/2026:14:34:58 +0000] "GET /about/ HTTP/1.1" 200 5077 "-" "CloudflareBrowserRenderingCrawler/1.0"